New contract win follows the implementation of LatticeGear’s LatticeAx 300 cleaving system in 2015

 LatticeGear said Yale University Cleanroom was an early adopter of the LatticeAx, and with the scribing tool in the cleanroom, it became very convenient for users to prepare a wide variety of samples, including III-V materials, sapphire, silicon and glass, "cleanly and with high quality," the company said.

-Many of the users’ samples are preferred not to leave the cleanroom before downsizing or singulating, Dr Sun believed the LatticeAx provided an excellent alternative to other methods.
+Many of the users’ samples are preferred not to leave the cleanroom before downsizing or singulating, and Dr Sun believed the LatticeAx provided an excellent alternative to other methods.

 LatticeGear co-founder, Efrat Moyal, commented: “We are excited to be part of the paradigm shift in the wafer/sample processing workflow at the University Cleanroom of Yale.
 LatticeGear believes that a good sample preparation workflow is key to successful, speedy and accurate results.